AzuraCast/azuracast.com/src/content/docs/docs/user-guide/promoting-your-station.md

 ## YellowPages Directories

 These directories use Icecast's built-in YellowPages (YP) discovery mechanism to submit routine updates.
-They require using Icecast to broadcast rather than Shoutcast or HLS.
+They require using Icecast to broadcast rather than SHOUTcast or HLS.

 :::tip
 Adding YellowPages directories requires that the "Enable Advanced Settings" system setting is enabled in AzuraCast.
 An installation administrator can enable this setting at any time from the web interface.